-Working and Volunteering for Education in our Schools is the name given to our parent organization.
 Whether you are a parishioner or school parent, you are invited to spend a few hours a day, a week, or a month in our schools in a variety of volunteer roles!
 Our schools are a mission of our parish and to fulfill our mission, we rely on our many volunteers to support our faculty and staff in the many aspects of our daily routine.
 Your time and talents can be used in a variety of ways at either our grade school or high school.
-Join us to help with lunch and playground duty, reading with students, assisting in library, legislation, primary Christmas program, etc. The list goes on!
+Join us to help with lunch and playground duty, reading with students, assisting in the library, legislation, etc. The list goes on!
 If you have a skill, we likely have a fit for you!